 I feel like it’s only fair for me to warn you about this panna cotta.
 It’s not for everyone.
 The first taste brings a powerful intensity of grapefruit flavor—tart and more than a little bitter—followed by the smooth, sweet, vanilla-scented cream.
 For me, this marriage of tart and sweet, bitter and smooth, is completely addictive.
 My friend Devon, a wonderful pastry chef, taught me that not all panna cotta has to be made of milk and cream.
 You can replace some of the dairy in a panna cotta with fruit juice for a lighter, fresher taste and texture, as I do here.
 Be sure to use a grapefruit juice with no added sugar or flavorings.
 If you would prefer another flavor, nearly any juice will do—apple, grape, cranberry.
 You can even use iced green tea.–Faith Durand

 In addition to everything else this lovely little recipe has going for it, there’s something else that hasn’t been mentioned yet.
-It requires no oven, making it an easy option for crazy holidays when the stove is already spoken for as well as casual summer entertaining.
+It requires no oven and can be made up to 3 days ahead and stored, covered, in the refrigerator.
+It’s perfect for crazy holidays when the stove is already spoken for, as well as casual summer entertaining.

 - 1 1/2 cups pulp-free pink grapefruit juice

 - 2 1/4 teaspoons powdered gelatin